 If we do not agree to a request for access to personal information, we will take reasonable steps to give the person access to the information in an alternative form.
 We will also provide the person with a written notice setting out the reasons for refusal, and how they can lodge a complaint about the decision.

 If you would like to leave feedback or complain about the service you have received from us, or if you think we have breached your privacy obligations, please contact us through the Feedback and complaints page on our website, or call us on 1800 800 110.

 We will promptly investigate and resolve your complaint and respond to you as soon as possible.
 Sometimes this may mean we have to speak to other NDIA staff members who are handling your matter.
 In all cases, we will inform you of the progress of your complaint.

 If after receiving our response, you are unsatisfied with the resolution of the matter, you can lodge a complaint with the Office of the Australian Information Commissioner (OAIC).
-See the OAIC website (external) for information regarding how to make a complaint.
+See the OAIC website (external) (External website) for information regarding how to make a complaint.

 The OAIC is independent of the NDIA and has the power to investigate complaints about possible interferences with a person’s privacy.
 It is usually best to contact us first about any privacy concerns.
 This is because the OAIC will generally ask us to investigate the matter first and provide it with our findings concerning the matter.

 We comply with the Privacy Act in handling privacy breaches and will notify affected individuals and the OAIC of serious data breaches where appropriate.

 How can you contact us regarding privacy matters?

 Send an email to firstname.lastname@example.org or call us on 1800 800 110.